honungsburk/MOTION/README.md

 there you will find a ridiculously large switch statement to which you can add new functions.

+## Licensing

+The code is licensed under GPLv3 but the NFTs (data created from the algorithm) are subject to the NFT-license.
+If you change this software and generate your own images/videos those licenses will not apply to those works.
+You are free to do what ever you want with them.

 ## FAQ

 ## What the hell is width-ratio, height-ratio, pixels-per-ratio, and vector-per-ratio?